-U.S. Department of Education 400 Maryland Avenue, SW Washington, DC 20202-5901 jweinstein@ccpcs.org
+U.S. Department of Education 400 Maryland Avenue, SW Washington, DC 20202-5901

-Any questions, concerns or requests to inspect or review records should be sent to:
+Send any questions, concerns or requests to inspect or review records to:

+Emily Rodegast (FERPA Administrator)

-Jonathan Weinstein (FERPA Administrator) Capital City PCS 100 Peabody Street, NW Washington, DC 20011
+Capital City PCS 100 Peabody Street, NW Washington, DC 20011 erodegast@ccpcs.org

-5. The right to opt out of the disclosure by Capital City PCS of directory information.
+5. The right to opt out of the disclosure by Capital City of directory information.
 Directory information is information in the education records of a student that would not generally be considered harmful or an invasion of privacy if disclosed.
 Typically, directory information includes information such as name, address, telephone listing, date and place of birth, participation in officially recognized activities and sports and dates of attendance.
-Capital City may disclose directory information to third parties without consent unless the parent/guardian of a student or an eligible student has notified Capital City that they do not want this information shared as directory information, however, it is not Capital City PCS's practice to release this information.
-Parent/guardian or eligible student may notify Capital City PCS at any time that they would like to opt out of the disclosure of directory information, and Capital City PCS will not release such information from the date of notification.
+Capital City may disclose directory information to third parties without consent unless the parent/guardian of a student or an eligible student has notified Capital City that they do not want this information shared as directory information; however, it is not Capital City's practice to release this information.
+Parent/guardian or eligible students may notify Capital City at any time that they would like to opt out of the disclosure of directory information, and Capital City will not release such information from the date of notification.
 Previously released directory information will not be recalled.
-Opt out requests should be sent to families@ccpcs.org.
+Opt-out requests should be sent to families@ccpcs.org.